AnSyn/imagery-implementation/README.md

 export class AppModule {
 }
 ```
-This will tell our app to use OpenLayers map with our Imagery component
+This will tell our app to use OpenLayers map with our Imagery component. <br>
-for more information about `ImageryModule` metadata [click here](https://github.com/AnSyn/ansyn/wiki/Imagery-Lets-Go-Deeper)
+for more information about `ImageryModule` metadata [click here](https://github.com/AnSyn/ansyn/wiki/Imagery-Lets-Go-Deeper) <br>
 for more information about `providers` [click here](https://github.com/AnSyn/ansyn/wiki/Providers)
 #### Step-2
 Create a sample setting file `IMAGERRY_SETTING.ts` inside your root file